-Can Pregnancy Increase Migraines?
+Can Pregnancy Increase Migraine Attacks?

-Migraine with pregnancy is on so many women’s minds.
-So many questions enter our mind.
+Even still the hopeful or expectant mother may have so many questions.
 What will it be like while we are trying?
 If we are blessed, what will each trimester be like with a migraine?
-Will my migraines be worse during pregnancy?
-Could I be lucky and my migraines be better during pregnancy?
+Will my migraine attacks be worse during pregnancy?
+Could I be lucky and my migraine attacks be better during pregnancy?
 If your head has been spinning with these questions or you remember those days, I hear you.
 Or maybe you are here and someone you care about went through this.
-Either way the journey is better with support so stick with those you care about and know you can always come back here for encouragement.
-Migraines are so powerful.
-They do not know compassion and seem to strike when we need the most rest.
+Either way, the journey is better with support so stick with those you care about and know you can always come back here for encouragement.
+Migraine is so powerful.
+It does not know compassion and seems to strike when we need the most rest.
 That is also why getting questions answered matters.

 Migraine During Pregnancy